mertcb/mertcb/README.md

 I'm Mert.
 I'm studying Computer Science in Izmir University of Economics and I'm a backend developer who is enthusiastic about JavaScript.
 Also I'm a Microsoft Learn Student Ambassador!

-- 🌱 I’m currently dealing with microservices, dockerizing APIs.
+- 🌱 I’m currently dealing with microservices, dockerizing APIs, DevOps.
 - 💬 Ask me about anything you want
 - 📫 How to reach me: You can send me an email to [mertcb@ieee.org](mailto://mertcb@ieee.org)
 - ⚡ Fun fact: I can't say the letter R.